omahs/imx-docs/docs/main/troubleshooting/api-changelog.md

 Currently, we use resource versioning (URI-based), i.e. `/v1/<endpoint>`.
 While we aim to ensure that breaking changes (non-[backwards compatible changes](#backwards-compatible-changes-non-breaking)) are versioned, there are occasions where it is necessary for us to introduce a breaking change to an existing endpoint.
 This will be communicated to you in advance, and information about this will also be made available on this page.

 #### Backwards compatible changes (non-breaking):
-* Adding new API resources.
+* Adding new API resources
-* Adding new optional request parameters to existing API methods.
+* Adding new optional request parameters to existing API methods
-* Adding new properties to existing API responses.
+* Adding new properties to existing API responses
-* Changing the order of properties in existing API responses.
+* Changing the order of properties in existing API responses
 * Changing the length or format of opaque strings, such as object IDs, error messages, and other human-readable strings.
-This includes adding or removing fixed prefixes.
+This includes adding or removing fixed prefixes

 ## Upcoming breaking changes